yeshua453/website/docs/controls/chip.md

 The padding between the `label` and the outside shape.

+The value is an instance of [`padding.Padding`](/docs/reference/types/padding) class or a number.

 By default, this is 4 logical pixels on all sides.

-See [`Container.padding`](/docs/controls/container#padding) for more information about padding and possible values.

 ### `selected`